benjann/dstat/README.md

 Main changes:

+    27nov2025 (version 1.5.4)
+    - fixed a typo in the influence function of statistic winsor(p1,p2); thanks to chiungming for reporting the bug

     16nov2025 (version 1.5.3)
+    - option range(a b)
+      o now also available in -dstat histogram-, -dstat proportion-, and -dstat pshare-
-    - argument b in range(a b) is now optional; the default upper limit is used if b is omitted
+      o argument a can now be specified as . (missing); the default lower limit will be used in this case
-    - arguments a and b in range(a b) can now be specified as . (missing) to select default limits
+      o argument b can now be omitted or specified as . (missing); the default upper limit will be used in this case
-    - option range() is now also available in -dstat histogram-, -dstat proportion-, and -dstat pshare-
-    - specifying the legend() option in -dstat graph- had no effect if the graph only included a single plot; this is fixed
+    - specifying the legend() option in -dstat graph- had no effect if the graph contained only a single plot; this is fixed

     07nov2025 (version 1.5.2)
     - command -twoway dstat- added (required Stata 16 or newer)